longieirl/intern_challenge/README.md

 Welcome to your coding challenge!

 Note: Feel free to use `AI` to generate the project!
 Understanding fundamental concepts is crucial as we are not assessing your `Copy and Paste` skills!
+Stand out, catch attention and comment honestly!
+Try to apply the rule, `Stop using AI without knowing how to use AI`, and leverage it's power to advance your project!

 The goal is to read data from a CSV file, load it into an in-memory data structure, and expose a RESTful API to perform basic CRUD operations on the data.
 This challenge will help you get familiar with working with `Node.js`, `Express` and handling file operations.